Tired of Hearing I’m Bored? Try These 50 Fun Activities for Kids

 Many kids love getting things in the mail.
 Signing up for regular subscription boxes with new activities like crafts and science experiments that will keep the kids busy for hours is often well worth the price and less expensive than taking them out somewhere to pass the time.

-Some of the children’s subscription boxes that we have enjoyed include Green Kids Craft – full of STEM activities and Universal Yums which contains activities and treats from a different country each month.
+Some of the children’s subscription boxes we have enjoyed include Green Kids Craft which is full of STEM activities, and Universal Yums, which contains activities and treats from different countries each month.

-I also purchased an inexpensive balloon twisting kit, which is basically shaping balloons to make animals and objects out of them like clowns do at birthday parties and events.
+I also purchased an inexpensive balloon twisting kit, shaping balloons to make animals and objects from them as clowns do at birthday parties and events.
 Most kits contain many specialty balloons for twisting and a pump.
 Some include access to an app or other instructional material.
 There are also some good tutorials on YouTube.

 Immersing yourself in a good book is a great way to pass the time.
 There are many children’s chapter books that are full of adventure and suspense that kids love.
 You can even set up a time for the whole family to read together.